mithi/epic-react-exercises/content/react/patterns/7/notes.md

 ## Control Props, II

-> Create a similar rating component as that of [Material UI](https://material-ui.com/components/rating/) using the Control Props pattern.
+> Summary: Create a similar rating component as that of [Material UI](https://material-ui.com/components/rating/) using the Control Props pattern.
 It's okay if it's a different API and that you don't handle half star ratings.

-Once you have made the rating component.
-Instantiate two of them, that should be in sync with each other, like in the accompanying demonstration.
+Once you have made the rating component, instantiate two of them.
+They should be in sync with each other, like in the accompanying demonstration.
 The two components have a maximum score of five and ten respectively, say they're called `rating5` and `rating10`.
 The component with 10 components, can only have even ratings (`2`, `4`, `6`, `8`, `10`).
 When one of the events occur in the component (`mouseEnter`, `mouseOut`, or `onClick`), the other component makes a similar update in its state.
 In other words, when `rating5` has a rating of `3`, `rating10` has a rating of `6`, always twice that of `rating5`.
 If the icon corresponding to `5` of `rating 10` is clicked, the rating would be `6`.
 The specific icon corresponding to the rating should be different from the rest.